news & tips

 Joint Pain In The Feet Can Be A Symptom Of Rheumatoid Arthritis

-Rheumatoid Arthritis (RA) is a tough diagnosis to receive, as it is an autoimmune disease that can cause severe pain and joint deformity and also happens to be incurable.
+Rheumatoid Arthritis (RA) is a tough diagnosis to receive, as it is an Autoimmune Disease that can cause severe pain and joint deformity and also is incurable.
 However, the treatment options available are the most advanced they have ever been—and are allowing many people with RA who would have otherwise been destined for wheelchairs to live full and active lives.

 One of the early signs of rheumatoid arthritis is stiffness, pain, and swelling in the hands and feet.
 The onset is gradual for some and immediate for others, but regardless, most people with RA wake up one day and realize that the joints in the ball or sole of their feet are too painful to walk on.
 At the same time, they might also notice their fingers stiffen while trying to open a jar, or that they can’t bend certain finger joints while cooking because it’s too painful.
 As the disease progresses, pain and stiffness may spread to the wrists, elbows, shoulders, knees, ankles, and hips.